Diordany/factorio-ember-autopilot/README.md

 This is my personal framework for AI experiments in Factorio.
 Everything is subject to change.

 **Ember autopilot** works by binding agent programs to players to perform certain tasks.
-The autopilot is mainly controlled through a selection item named the **Ember Controller** and can alternatively be controlled through console commands.
+The autopilot is mainly controlled through a selection item named the **Ember Controller**.

 One critical feature of **Ember AutoPilot** is it's ability to move autonomously, this is where the main focus of the development lies right now.
 At this point it has capabilities to do basic pathfinding, but it's still rough around the edges.